Zabolekar/shared-multilang/README.md

-Creates simple shared libraries in C, C++, Nim, Zig and Rust.
+Creates simple shared libraries.
 Uses them from C. Only tested on Linux.

+Languages tested:
+- C
+- C++
+- Nim
+- Zig
+- Rust
+- NASM

 Run `make`.
-The output at the end should be `012 345 678 901 234`.
+The output at the end should be `012 345 678 901 234 567`.